DataDog/hiring-engineers/answers.md

   For this we are using the https://app.datadoghq.com/monitors#/downtime section

-  see screenshot for weeknight silence
+  See screenshot for weeknight silence
      ![Monitor](21-monitor-alert.JPG)

-  see screenshot for weekend silence
+  See screenshot for weekend silence
    ![Monitor](22-monitor-alert.JPG)